pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 Obviously, this is very verbose.
-Also, all of our implementations are almost identical.
+Also, all of our impls are almost identical.
 Furthermore, in the unlikely but still possible event that Rust decides to add more number types in the future we have to remember to come back to this code and update it with the new number types.
 We can solve all these problems using a generic blanket impl:

 ```rust
 use std::fmt::Debug;